semgrep/semgrep-docs/docs/kb/rules/match-commments.md

 ## Example rule

 Suppose that your organization requires all `TODO` comments to have an associated Jira ticket.
-This rule finds TODO lines with no `atlassian.net` content.
-It would identify any lines not containing a Jira Cloud ticket link.
+This rule finds TODO lines with no `atlassian.net` content and identifies any lines not containing a Jira Cloud ticket link.

 ```yaml
 rules: